-Timing is a crucial consideration when designing the global and more local aspects of a course, because learning is a process for which order matters.
+Framing and sequencing are crucial considerations when designing the global and more local aspects of a course, because learning is a process for which order and purpose matter.
 Not only is that true at the conceptual or thematic level, as we decide to place one lecture or reading or problem set before or after another, but it's also true at the level of smaller arcs within a course, as we figure out the best way to sequence lower-stakes assessments to help students track their progress leading up to higher-stakes assessments, namely, the mid-term or paper.
-When we think about course design in terms of timing and sequencing, we often refer to the concept of scaffolding, a metaphor that tries to capture the importance of providing students with low-stakes opportunities to practice—and fail at—using individual new skills alongside the skills they've already learned.
+When we think about course design in terms of framing and sequencing, we often refer to the concept of scaffolding, a metaphor that tries to capture the importance of providing students with low-stakes opportunities to practice—and fail at—using individual new skills alongside the skills they've already learned.
 Scaffolding leads us to think not only about the skills or content students need to know for the test or the paper—but about how the order in which they experience the acquisition of those skills and content has a defining effect on what those skills and content, in fact, are.

 Grading and Responding to Student Work